 A case shall be deemed at issue upon the filing of the answer, unless a reply is required under Rule 37, in which event it shall be deemed at issue upon the filing of a reply or the entry of an order disposing of a motion under Rule 37(c) or the expiration of the period specified in Rule 37(c) in case the Commissioner fails to move.
-With respect to declaratory judgment actions, disclosure actions, partnership actions, and administrative costs actions, see Rules 214, 224, 244, and 273, respectively.
+With respect to declaratory judgment actions, disclosure actions, partnership actions, administrative costs actions, and actions for determination of relief from joint and several liability on a joint return, see Rules 214, 224, 244, 273, and 324, respectively.